kailash-manasarovar/statement/docs/timeline/2023/february.md

 - However, whenever I'm in class with him my whole body vibrates.
 - I have never felt like this before in my life and I reiterate that in many written messages to people while I had no idea what was going on.
 - He starts to take interest in me at one class and ask me questions about my life.
 I have a severe PTSD reaction - due to child sexual abuse - where I become scared and I'm not able to talk to him without being rude.
-- Back at home I'm upset about this because it has caused me problems all my life.
+- Back at home I'm upset about this because this reaction has caused me problems all my life.
-- The irony is it was actually alarm bells.
+- The irony is the reaction was genuine alarm bells.
-- In any case, I believe he likes me and I'm devastated I cannot respond.
+- I'm not aware of this at that time, however, and I believe he likes me and I'm devastated I cannot respond to him normally.

 ## Gang stalking at the conservatory and the promise of a relationship

 - The trumpet teacher flirts with me whenever I go to class.
-- I'm extremely high at class and find him exceedingly and overwhelmingly attractive.
+- I'm extremely high at class, flushed and excited, vibrating, and I find the man who takes the class exceedingly and overwhelmingly attractive.
 - Situations happen around the conservatory which seem to indicate there is a bit of gossip going on about a possible relationship.
-The men are always excited around me.
-I mention a lot of this in my [letters to the Generalitat](october.md#first-letter-to-the-generalitat) and elsewhere.
+The male teachers are always excited around me, running to see me when I'm in other classes, pointing and laughing.
+I mention a lot of this activity in my [letters to the Generalitat](october.md#first-letter-to-the-generalitat) and elsewhere.
 - At one chamber music class, I don't remember which one, the trumpet teacher suggests he is free in the afternoons and the implication is that we could maybe get together.
 - For me, this is a bit much.
 I haven't had sexual relations for nearly 13 years, and I haven't had a proper boyfriend for over 20 years.
 I don't reply.

 !!! danger
-    - I now believe this was an attempt to commence a regular sexual relationship with me at my apartment which would then be live-streamed on porn networks.
+    - Was this an attempt to commence a regular sexual relationship with me at my apartment which could then be live-streamed on porn networks?

 ![Sedating me and coming into my room](../../content/images/sedating/sedating-2.png)